EVOL-food/Regular-Meal-CMS/README.md

 </p>

 # About
 Regular Meal CMS contains only professional and reliable software technologies like Python Django, Django REST framework and JWT social authentication.
-Now you can forget about specifically and expensive website templates, online attacks, data losses and hard to fix SQL errors!
+Now you can forget about specifically and expensive website templates and hard to fix SQL errors!
 Furthermore, Regular Meal CMS provide an any language localization and internationalization features.
 * ###### PROJECT DEVELOPMENT STAGE: ALPHA VERSION
 * ###### FULL TESTS COVERAGE FOR YOUR CONVENIENCE
 * ###### READY-TO-USE RUSSIAN LANGUAGE SUPPORT